pavankalisetti009/gitlab/doc/administration/settings/floc.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** Self-managed, GitLab Dedicated

-Federated Learning of Cohorts (FLoC) was a proposed feature of the Chrome browser.
+Federated Learning of Cohorts (FLoC) was a proposed feature for Google Chrome.
-It worked by categorizing users into different cohorts, so that advertisers can use this data to uniquely target and track users.
+FLoC categorized users into different cohorts so advertisers could use this data to uniquely target and track users.
 FLoC has been replaced by [Topics API](https://patcg-individual-drafts.github.io/topics/).

 To avoid users being tracked and categorized in any GitLab instance, FLoC is